-- (41) Chomsky's lexicalist account demands that AGR and T are just abstract features that check against features of fully inflected verbs which raise to them.
+- (41) Chomsky's lexicalist-minimalist account demands that AGR and T are just abstract features that check against features of fully inflected verbs which raise to them.
 The earlier accounts treated such Infl items as bound morphemes that had to become affixes on otherwise bare verbs.
 Can both possibilities coexist?
-(42) sketches such a possibility. - (42)a French verbs are fully inflected in the lexicon (possibly correlating with the fact that there are no bare forms; even the infinitive has an ending). - b Have and be are fully inflected in the lexicon (possibly correlating with the fact that they are highly suppletive, but see below). - c All other English verbs are bare in the lexicon. - (43) Infl is freely an affix or a set of abstract features. - (44)a Finite featural Infl is strong in both French and English. - b Affixal Infl must merge with a V, a PF process (distinct from syntactic head movement) demanding adjacency.
+(42) sketches such a possibility. - (42) a French verbs are fully inflected in the lexicon (possibly correlating with the fact that there are no bare forms; even the infinitive has an ending). - b Have and be are fully inflected in the lexicon (possibly correlating with the fact that they are highly suppletive, but see below). - c All other English verbs are bare in the lexicon. - Infl is freely an affix or a set of abstract features.
+(43) - (44) a Finite featural Infl is strong in both French and English. b Affixal Infl must merge with a V, a PF process (distinct from head movement) demanding adjacency.
 Halle and Marantz (1993)); Bobaljik (1993))

-- (45)a ...
+(45)a ...
 Infl ...
 V ...
 OK.
-V will overtly raise. - b ...
+V will overtly raise. +F +F

+- b ...
 Infl ...
 V ...
 OK.
 PF merger.
 Af bare - c ...
 Infl ...
-V ... at LF. +F of I won't be checked; +F bare at PF as well, since +F is strong. - d ...
+V ... at LF. +F of I won't be checked; bare at PF as well, since +F is strong. +F - d ...
 Infl ...
 V ... at LF. +F of V won't be checked.

-Af +F at PF also, if merger fails. - (46)a French Infl will thus always have to be featural. - b English Infl will always have to be featural, when the verb is have or be. - c English Infl will always have to be affixal with any other verb. - (47)a John not left {Merger couldn't have taken place because of non-adjacency.} - b John left not {Left isn't in the lexicon, so no feature could drive raising.} - (48) Jean (n')aime pas Marie - (49) John has not left - (50) Why is raising allowed in (48), (49)?
-Here are 3 possibilities: - (51)a NEG and V are heads of different sorts, rendering an even more relativized version of RM irrelevant. (cf. Roberts (1994) - b NEG is not a head, but a modifier.
-Note that its major role as a head had been to block (47)a, which is now irrelevant to the issue.
-There must, though, be some distinction between not and adverbs since the latter don't block merger. - c {The most radical} There is no Head Movement Constraint.
-In any theory where movement is driven solely by the need for features to be satisfied, the standard HMC example is irrelevant: Read John will the book won't be generated simply because no feature will drive the movement of read to Comp.
-It is only finite verbs that raise to Comp, clearly indicating that the crucial feature is Tense.
+Af +F at PF also, if merger fails. - (46) a French Infl will thus always have to be featural. b English Infl will always have to be featural, when the verb is have or be. - c English Infl will always have to be affixal with any other verb. - (47)a John not left {Merger couldn't have taken place.} John left not (Left isn't in the lexicon, so no feature b could drive raising.} - (48) Jean (n')aime pas Marie - (49) John has not left - (50) Why is raising allowed in (48), (49)?
+Here are 3 possibilities: - (51)a NEG and V are heads of different sorts, rendering an even more relativized version of RM irrelevant. - b NEG is not a head, but a modifier.
+Note that its major role as a head had been to block (47)a, which is now irrelevant to the issue. - c {The most radical} There is no Head Movement Constraint. any theory where movement is driven solely by the need for features to be satisfied, the standard HMC example is irrelevant: Read John will t the book won't be generated simply because no feature will drive the movement of read to Comp.
+It is only finite verbs that raise to Comp, clearly indicating that the crucial feature is Tense. - (52) John slept, and Mary will too - (53)a John slept, and Mary will slept too b John slept, and Mary will sleep too - (54) ?John was sleeping, and Mary will too - (55)a John was sleeping, and Mary will sleeping too - John was sleeping, and Mary will sleep too h